We're overdue for a shift toward a more just, cooperative and ecologically sustainable culture.

 "Courage is more exhilarating than fear and in the long run it is easier."
 Elanor Roosevelt

-All around the planet, throughout the ages, prophets have predicted that eventually we'd face a major turning point in the BIG wheel of time.
+All around the planet, throughout the ages, wise ones have predicted that eventually we'd face a major turning point in the BIG wheel of time.
 A transition time, with the potential for destruction and turmoil, and also the potential for rebirth and renewal.

 What do you call this changing time we're in?
 Global Climate Change? ...
 Peak Oil? ...
 Armageddon?

 The end of a 5,125 year cycle of the Mayan calendar ?
 The transition to the Aquarian Age?